allpro/react-router-pause/README.md

 - search ("?key=value&otherValues")
 - state ("value" or { foo: 'bar' })

-The location 'hash' (bookmark) it ignored by default.
+The location 'hash' (bookmark) is ignored by default.
 <br>See `config.allowBookmarks` in the
 **[Component Properties](#component-properties)** section.